Skip to content ↓

 Provision for children in school

-• NHS therapists have been able to come into school.
-The NHS therapist and Communications Coordinator have met with parents for reviews of pupil targets and complete new referral assessments.
+• NHS therapists maintained contact with the school SENCO for pupils with an EHCP.
+There was limited capacity for the NHS to take on board new referrals.
 Therapists were still able to contact parents at home if the parent preferred.
 Advice was available in person or via email, telephone or online meetings to the SENCO and/or class teacher as needed.

 • Mentoring - checking in sessions continued as needed (a request can be made from a parent, child, teacher or social care).
-1-1 & small group mentoring resumed in the Sunflower room.
+1-1 & small group mentoring has continued alongside support for parents/carers

 • Animal Therapy Sessions – Weekly sessions with Pets and Ponies was provided for children during the summer term.